 - Click the Star icon to add it to your favourite.
 You can select Microsoft Intune or Intune, it’s the same

 - The Microsoft Intune portal open in the central pane

 Your Intune portal is now ready to manage devices but there’s still more step to do before enrolling.

-sccm intune modern management – Set the MDM Authority
+Start with microsoft intune – Set the MDM Authority